mikeguidry/antisurveillance/README.md

 vpn on top of virtual listen and regular vpn (w gateway emulation so a local network machine can reroute through the virtual IP/gateway and itll auto VPN) maybe use quic

+linux/windows socket libs/tcp stack can show browser connections already connected (so writefds gets triggered) and the browser sends the get request which can be paired into the final TCP/IP packet to cut off sosmme time w